 Rhabdomyolysis (rab-doe-my-oh-lie-sis) refers to skeletal muscle fiber death.
 When the muscles die, the contents inside of those muscle cells gets into the blood stream.
 Because some of the things in muscle cells should not be present in the blood in high concentrations, their presence can lead to some very serious outcomes just a few of which can include:

-- Heart rhythm changes (ex: skipping beats)
+- Heart rhythm changes (ex: skipping beats / heart attack)

 - Intense muscle pain